Wilno Heritage Society

 Scooped Roof Shelter

 Building #4.
 Log Farmhouse (moved to the site November 2, 2006) was donated to the Heritage Society by the Burchat Reunion Committee.
-The Society is presently seeking donations of money, materials and volunteer labour for the restoration of the log house.
-Work will commence in the spring/summer of 2007 with the official opening projected for summer 2008, in commemoration of the anniversary of the arrival of the very first Kashubs to Canada in August, 1858.
-The log farmhouse will be outfitted to include typical handmade home furnishings in the Polish-style, so-called "Wilno furniture", including pieces presently exhibited in the log cabin museum as well as a number which are in storage.
+Many volunteers worked on the restoration in 2007 and the spring of 2008.
+The project was also made possible by the generous donations of materials and funds from Kashubian descendants and their friends.
+The official opening of the log Farmhouse was on August 2, 2008, as part of the 150th anniversary celebration of the arrival of the very first Kashubs to Canada in August, 1858.
+The log farmhouse is outfitted to include typical handmade home furnishings in the Polish-style, so-called "Wilno furniture".
 For more photos of Building #4, CLICK HERE.

 Building #5.
-Timber Frame Machine Shed (under construction and not open to the public) — built as a storage shed as well as to house and exhibit farm machinery such as wooden wheeled wagons, plows, etc.
+Timber Frame Machine Shed - built as a storage shed as well as to house and exhibit farm machinery such as wooden wheeled wagons, primitive plows, etc.

 This building was also donated to the park by Ed Chippior who constructed the structure from timber he milled from his own farm near Wilno.